 • Encourages repeat purchases by forming emotional connections.

-Let’s break down how Nike, Apple, and Gucci execute experiential marketing successfully.
+Let’s break down how Nike, Apple, and Gucci execute innovative experiential marketing techniques adopted by leading brands.

 Nike’s Experiential Marketing Strategies

 Nike is more than a sportswear brand—it’s a lifestyle movement.
-Nike’s marketing revolves around community-building, digital innovation, and immersive retail experiences.
+Nike experiential marketing revolves around community-building, digital innovation, and immersive retail experiences.

 1. Nike Run Club – A Global Community